ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter15.md

 He could not help but say, “Lán Zhàn, can you stop looking at me?
 It’s really embarrassing.”

-Lán WàngJī chuckled, then, gently, he pushed him down on the bed and lay on top of Wèi WúXiàn, and then, he began to kiss his lips, slowly moving down and gently biting his neck and shoulder, and then, he moved further down, licking and biting Wèi WúXiàn’s nipples.
+Lán WàngJī chuckled, and then, gently, he pushed him down on the bed and lay on top of Wèi WúXiàn, and then, he began to kiss his lips, slowly moving down and gently biting his neck and shoulder, and then, he moved further down, licking and biting Wèi WúXiàn’s nipples.

 For several days, he did not touch Wèi WúXiàn, and, moreover, for two days, Wèi WúXiàn’s body was soaked wet; as a result, his bite marks on Wèi WúXiàn’s skin had all vanished, Lán WàngJī noted.